Kahler-Einstein metrics with edge singularities: Introduction

-More precisely, what we achieve here is the following.
-We prove existence of \KE edge metrics with cone angle $2\pi\be$ that have negative, zero and positive curvature, as appropriate, for all cone angles $2\pi \be \leq 2\pi$, when $\D$ is smooth.
-Existence in the positive case is proved under the condition that the twisted Mabuchi K-energy is proper, in parallel to Tian's result in the smooth case \cite{T97}.
-Next, we prove that solutions of a general class of complex \MA equations are polyhomogeneous, i.e., have complete asymptotic expansions with smooth coefficients.
-We provide a sharper identification of the function space defined by Donaldson for his deformation result.
-As we have briefly noted above, there are two somewhat different scales of H\"older spaces which can be used for this type of problem.
-One, used in \cite{JThesis,D}, we call the wedge H\"older spaces; the other, from \cite{Ma1}, are the edge H\"older spaces.
-The latter behave more naturally with respect to a certain dilation structure which is inherent in this problem.
-This makes the linear theory, and certain parts of the nonlinear theory, more transparent.
-However, we stress that we provide two independent proofs of the a priori estimates, one in each class of spaces.
-The proof of higher regularity (polyhomogeneity) is directly related to special properties of the edge spaces, but holds for solutions in either class of spaces, and because of this, the two approaches to the a priori estimates may be used interchangeably.
-Finally, in proving the a priori estimates we have made an effort to extend various classical arguments and bounds to this singular setting with minimal assumptions on the background geometry.
-In particular, we employ a particular continuity method closely related to the Ricci iteration \cite{R}, that together with the Chern--Lu inequality allows us to obtain the a priori estimate on the Laplacian assuming only that the reference edge metric has bisectional curvature bounded above.
+In proving the a priori estimates we have made an effort to extend various classical arguments and bounds to this singular setting with minimal assumptions on the background geometry.
+In particular, the Ricci continuity method together with the Chern--Lu inequality allows us to obtain the a priori estimate on the Laplacian assuming only that the reference edge metric has bisectional curvature bounded above.
 We then explain how the Evans--Krylov theory together with our asymptotic expansion imply a priori H\"older bounds on the second derivatives for all cone angles with no further curvature assumptions.
 Reducing the dependence of the estimates for the existence of a \KE metric to only an upper bound on the bisectional curvature of the reference metric does not seem to have been observed previously even in the smooth setting, where traditionally a lower bound on the bisectional curvature is required, or at least an upper bound on the bisectional curvature together with a lower bound on some curvature.
+Thus, as a by-product, we also obtain a new and unified proof of the classical results of Aubin, Yau, and Tian, on existence of KE metrics on smooth compact \K manifolds.
 Finally, in the case of positive curvature, we show how to control the Sobolev constant and infimum of the Green function, which are both needed for the uniform estimate.
-In an Appendix it is shown that the bisectional curvature of the reference metric is bounded from above on $\MsmD$ whenever $\be\in(0,1]$.
+In an Appendix it is shown that the bisectional curvature of one reference metric is bounded from above on $\MsmD$ whenever $\be\in(0,1]$.
+The somewhat miraculous calculations to establish this were obtained by the third named author and Chi Li, and this appendix constitutes yet another necessary component of this work.